New Delhi: A new study by researchers in Italy has revealed that kids with autism see shadows differently from their counterparts.

 Umberto Castiello, a neuropsychologist at the University of Padua in Italy, and colleagues found that while people can look at the shadow of an object and often figure out what the object is, shadows interfere with how autistic children recognize objects.

 These new findings shed light on the sensory abnormalities that accompany and possibly even help cause autism, the researchers said, reports Live Science.

-The researchers showed 20 high-functioning children with autism and 20 typical children computerised versions of familiar objects with recognisable shapes, such as apples, bananas, forks or knives.
+The researchers showed 20 high-functioning children with autism and 20 typical children computerized versions of familiar objects with recognizable shapes, such as apples, bananas, forks or knives.

 During these experiments, the presence, shape and position of the shadows the objects cast were systematically manipulated — for instance, a vase might cast the expected shadow, the shadow of a cone, or no shadow at all.

 The children were asked to say when they recognized the object.
 When shadows matched the objects, children without autism were faster at figuring out what objects were, taking roughly 310 milliseconds on average compared with 340 milliseconds if shadows did not match objects and roughly 330 milliseconds if no shadows were present.